modalsoul0226/CheatBook/网络/uoft/open2.md

 ##### Glass's Compositional Style
 - In the 1960s, Glass was associated with minimalist composers such as Steve Reich, Terry Riley and Lamonte Young.
-- **Minimalism (definition)**: one of the leading styles of composition in the late 20th century.
-Amount of musical materials used are reduced to a minimum and procedures are simplified.
+- **Minimalism (definition)**: one of the leading styles of composition in the late 20th century. **Amount of musical materials used are reduced to a minimum and procedures are simplified.**
-  - Often characterized by a constant pulse and many repetitions of simple rhythmic, harmonic, and melodic patterns, e.g. Steve Reich's Clapping Music (1972) and Electric Counterpoint (1987).
+  - Often characterized by a constant pulse and many **repetitions of simple rhythmic, harmonic, and melodic patterns**, e.g. Steve Reich's Clapping Music (1972) and Electric Counterpoint (1987).
 - Glass's minimalist style began to emerge after he became familiar with the additive processes and cyclic structures of **East Indian music** (he made transcriptions of Ravi Shankar's music) and when he and Steve Reich began to study each other's music.
 <br/>

 **The Philip Glass Ensemble**
 - For much of his career, Glass has composed exclusively for his own ensemble.
 - He wrote for the ensemble in the 1960s and early 70s mark the beginning of his mature style.
 - **This minimalist styles was harmonically static and cyclic**, **involving the addition and subtraction of different musical and rhythmic patterns**.
-The instruments used by the ensemble were amplified, making for a style that was more evocative of rock than classical music.
+The instruments used by the ensemble were **amplified**, making for a style that was more evocative of rock than classical music.
 - In addition to working with his ensemble, Glass has also collaborated with various rock and pop musicians: Paul Simon, David Byrne, Suzannne Vega.
 <Br/>

 **David Bowie's Heroes (1977)**
-- In the 1990s, Glass composed two symphonies Low and Heroes, which were inspired by David Bowie's albums of the same names.
+- In the 1990s, Glass composed two symphonies **Low** and **Heroes**, which were inspired by David Bowie's albums of the same names.
 When Low was first released, Bowie and co-writer Brian Eno cited Glass as a primary influence on the album.
-- Heroes is Bowie's 12th studio album.
+- **Heroes** is Bowie's 12th studio album.
-  - Second album in the Berlin Trilogy: Low, Heroes, and Lodger.
+  - Second album in the **Berlin Trilogy**: Low, Heroes, and Lodger.
-  - Bowie worked on these albums after re-locating to West Berlin in 1977.
+  - Bowie worked on these albums after re-locating to **West Berlin** in 1977.
   - They take inspirations from the city's then-divided status.
   - Hansa Studios, where the album was recorded, was in close proximity to the wall.
 - The album is considered **art rock**, an experimental work that features several instrumental tracks in addition to tracks with vocals.